canonical/ubuntu-pro-client/dev-docs/howtoguides/troubleshoot_apt_news_security_confinement.md

 sudo systemctl start apt-news.service
 ```

-If you see any logs with `ALLOWED` in them, then that action is something that would have been blocked by the apparmor profile had it not been in "complain" mode, and is something you should add to the apparmor profile.
+If you see any logs with `ALLOWED` in them, then that action is something that would have been blocked by the AppArmor profile had it not been in "complain" mode, and is something you should add to the AppArmor profile.

-To make changes to the apparmor profile, edit the `/etc/apparmor.d/ubuntu_pro_apt_news` file, save, and reload the profile with the following command:
+To make changes to the AppArmor profile, edit the `/etc/apparmor.d/ubuntu_pro_apt_news` file, save, and reload the profile with the following command:
 ```
 sudo apparmor_parser -r -W -T /etc/apparmor.d/ubuntu_pro_apt_news
 ```

-Explaining the full syntax of the apparmor profiles is out of scope for this document.
+Explaining the full syntax of the AppArmor profiles is out of scope for this document.
 You can find more information in the [apparmor.d manpage](https://manpages.ubuntu.com/manpages/noble/man5/apparmor.d.5.html).
 The Ubuntu Server Guide also has a good introduction on the topic in the [Security - AppArmor](https://ubuntu.com/server/docs/security-apparmor) page.

-ATTENTION: be mindful of the differences in Ubuntu Releases regarding the apparmor profile syntax!
+ATTENTION: be mindful of the differences in Ubuntu Releases regarding the AppArmor profile syntax!

 ## Troubleshooting systemd sandboxing

-Troubleshooting systemd sandboxing is not as straightforward as with apparmor, because there are no specific logs telling you that a certain action was blocked.
+Troubleshooting systemd sandboxing is not as straightforward as with AppArmor, because there are no specific logs telling you that a certain action was blocked.
 It will just be blocked, and it's up to the application to handle it.
 There is no "system" log to help with troubleshooting the sandbox rules.

 The only way to troubleshoot this sandboxing is to methodically disable rule by rule in the `apt-news.service` file and test the service.